tabarnapp/nginx-proxy-redirect/README.md

 This image can be combined with the [jwilder nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) and it redirects all web traffic to the given target domain/URL.

 ## Features ##
-- only running process is `tail -f /dev/null`
+- Only running process is `tail -f /dev/null`  ~1.25MB RAM used
 - Keeps the URL path and GET parameters
 - Permanent or temporary redirect